 Have you checked your thermostat to ensure it is set correctly?
 If it’s set to HEAT, simply switch it to COOL and to the temperature you prefer.
 The thermostat’s fan setting can also cause the AC to blow warm air.
 If the fan is set to ON instead of AUTO, it will continue blowing even when a cooling cycle is not running.
 Switch the fan setting to AUTO and see if this fixes the problem.
 We have often seen that AC issues are as simple as a thermostat user error.
 Check your thermostat before you give us a call!

 Is your thermostat bad?
 Check out our blog: How to Tell if Your Thermostat is Bad

 9. Time to Replace AC Unit

 Even the best air conditioner will eventually run its course.
 The average lifespan of an AC unit is 15 to 20 years, depending on how it’s been used and cared for.
-Keeping up with the routine maintenance — such as replacing air filters and having semi-annual tuneups — can help your unit last longer and perform better during its lifetime.
+Keeping up with routine maintenance — such as replacing air filters and having semi-annual tune-ups — can help your unit last longer and perform better during its lifetime.
 If you’re following the recommended maintenance and your unit is still struggling to heat and cool properly, it’s probably time to evaluate replacement options.
 Talking to one of our licensed HVAC professionals can help you decide what system is best for your needs.

 AC Repair in Central Florida with Complete Air Mechanical

 There is no reason for you to live with your AC blowing hot or warm air!
-Contact the heating, ventilation and air conditioning experts at Complete Air Mechanical, located in Longwood, Fla. today.
+Contact the heating, ventilation, and air conditioning experts at Complete Air Mechanical, located in Longwood, FL today.
 We’ll ensure that all AC repairs are made in a cost and time-efficient manner.
 We will also explain AC maintenance strategies to help ensure your system keeps you comfortable for many years to come.
-Call us at (407) 915-0144 or schedule service online today.